-Eg=hceλ#1

-where h is Planck’s constant, c is the speed of light, e is the electron charge, and λ is the emission wavelength.
-The corresponding photon energies calculated from the CL spectra are displayed in Figures 6(a2)-(c2), the corresponding photon energies are all approximately 5.24 eV.
+The corresponding photon energies calculated from the CL spectra are displayed in Figures 6(a2)-(c2), the corresponding photon energies are all approximately 5.24 eV, which is from the exciton emission.
 For the plate, Lorentzian fitting of the spectra (Figs. 6(d2)–(f2)) shows peak positions of 236.05, 237.54, and 236.14 nm at P1–P3, corresponding to bandgaps of 5.26, 5.22, and 5.26 eV, respectively.
-The consistent and sharp band-edge emissions observed in both the cantilever and plate structures confirm the excellent crystalline quality and optical integrity of the epitaxial diamond.
+The consistent and sharp exciton emissions observed in both the cantilever and plate structures confirm the excellent crystalline quality and optical integrity of the epitaxial diamond.